geoHeil/tuWienBusinessIntelligence/ue2/README.md

   - create the schema (`CREATE SCHEMA BI_OLTP_4`) manually BEFORE executing any sql

   - main Kettle folder holding ALL transformations & jobs is in task 1 folder!!

+ ## Notes

+ **OLTP --> OLAP**
+ Transformations
+   - cast as timestamp is ambigous.
+We chose not to use an UNIX-timestamp which is not well defined pre 1970, but rather a mysql TIMESTAMP which works fine